 Alongside the significant savings on calls, is the reduction of other costs associated with having your own phone system hosted in your office.
 As you will be paying for a service rather than buying a piece of equipment, you will no longer be responsible for the maintenance and upkeep of the phone system.
 Also, as VoIP calls are delivered over the internet rather than ISDN or analogue phone lines, you can reduce your connectivity costs and get rid of expensive phone line contracts.
 Finally, as the calls are transmitted over your computer network, you remove the need to have separate cabling for your phones, so when you come to add more people to your team, you only need to run one cable to their desk.

 As we say, the cost savings are significant, so much so it's difficult to quantify exactly how much you'll save by making the switch to VoIP!

 Stuffed full of call management features

 Cloud-based phone systems are literally jam-packed full of useful features that businesses of all size will find valuable.
-As UK VoIP providers like ourselves can concentrate on the improvement of and investment into a single system, it means progress and development happens much faster, benefiting everyone on the platform.
+As VoIP companies like ourselves can concentrate on the improvement of and investment into a single system, it means progress and development happens much faster, benefiting everyone on the platform.
 Small businesses can access the same great features that larger businesses enjoy, for all intents and purposes, it levels the telecoms playing field.

 As we'll detail later in this article, our Horizon platform has a diverse set of features, from call recording and hunt groups through to analytics and music-on-hold and we're adding to it all the time.
 By signing up to Horizon with us, you'll ensure that you'll always keep up with the competition and have the latest and greatest VoIP features.